Ovechkin Celebrated His Record-Breaking Game at This DC Restaurant

 After breaking the record for the most all-time goals in the NHL against the New York Islanders, Washington Capitals Left Wing Alexander Ovechkin took his family and star-studded crew to Dupont Circle for food, drinks, and a lively dance party at Greek restaurant Balos Estiatorio.

 When Ovechkin showed up to the bought-out restaurant on Sunday, April 6, he came with an entourage, including all of his teammates and Monumental Sports and Entertainment President and owner Zach Leonsis.
-The hockey star, a regular at Balos, was greeted with “Ovie” chants and his go-to song, Juicy J’s “Bandz A Make Her Dance.”
+The hockey star, a regular at Balos, was greeted with “Ovi” chants and his go-to song, Juicy J’s “Bandz A Make Her Dance.”

 Ovi back in the D.C. after making history…first stop on the celebration tour is a private party at Balos Estiatorio 🥳🎉🏒 #ALLCAPS pic.twitter.com/Ay2mzkyGPv